-In the event of your death (or your spouse's/domestic partner's or your child(ren)'s death), the beneficiary(ies) should file a claim and provide valid proof of death to the Insurance Provider as soon as possible.
+In the event of your accidental injury or death (or your spouse's/domestic partner's or your child(ren)'s accidental injury or death), the beneficiary(ies) should file a claim and provide valid proof of accidental injury or death to the Insurance Provider as soon as possible.
 The beneficiary(ies) should contact the Dun & Bradstreet Benefits Center to receive a claim form.
-See the section "How to Reach Your Life Insurance Plan Service Provider" at the beginning of this SPD for contact information.
+See the section "How to Reach Your AD&D Insurance Plan Service Provider" at the beginning of this SPD for contact information.